 - Wessel, Rusty.
 2006.
 "The Honduran Red Point: A beautiful blue convict-type species from Honduras".
 Tropical Fish Hobbyist Magazine.
 54(11)104-106 (crc01301)

 © Copyright 2006 Michi Tobler, all rights reserved

 Tobler, Michi.
-(July 07, 2006).
+(Jul 07, 2006).
 "Potentially undescribed species of the genus Archocentrus".
-The Cichlid Room Companion.
+Cichlid Room Companion.
 Retrieved on Dec 01, 2023, from: https://cichlidae.com/section.php?id=35.